Green Light Weigh Station Preclearance

 16 million -- Oct 2012

-Last year, Oregon added one new Green Light site and moved two weigh-in-motion systems to busier locations.
-In February, a new southbound Interstate 5 weigh station opened for business three miles north of Myrtle Creek in Southern Oregon across the highway from the northbound Booth Ranch scale.
+Oregon added one new Green Light site and moved two weigh-in-motion systems to busier locations.
+In February 2011, a new southbound Interstate 5 weigh station opened for business three miles north of Myrtle Creek in southern Oregon across the highway from the northbound Booth Ranch scale.
 The site replaced a weigh station north of Roseburg that closed in 2006 because of area construction work.

 Also in 2011, Green Light technicians decommissioned the preclearance systems at the US26 Brightwood eastbound and westbound weigh stations and moved them to the Cold Springs stations in Eastern Oregon where there's a greater need for preclearance.
 The Cold Springs eastbound and westbound weigh stations are on OR730 near Umatilla and the Washington border.
 They became operational in August.